canmet-energy/btap_ml/docs/usage/run_model.rst

 The dataset will be adjusted with the selected features .json file which is generated when training the specified .h5 trained model.
-The input data is also scaled with the same scaler used when training.
+The input data is also scaled with the same scalers used when training.
 This ensures that all input data is of the same format as what has been used for the training.

 The predictions are then made by the model, with the output values placed within two csv files,